Intellectual Property Law Firm Representing Clients in Patent, Trademark, Copyright, and Trade Secret Matters

-Trademark opposition proceedings are internal proceedings conducted before the Trademark Trial and Appeals Board (“TTAB”), when a third party wishes to oppose a pending trademark application.
+Trademark opposition proceedings are internal proceedings conducted before the Trademark Trial and Appeals Board (“TTAB”) when a third party wishes to oppose a pending trademark application.
 For example, if you have filed a trademark application, (therefore you are called “applicant”), and your competitor finds out and wishes to oppose the issuance of your application, he may file an opposition during the appropriate window of time.
-An opposer, must file an opposition, during a thirty (30) day period following the Notice of Publication.
+An opposer must file an opposition, during a thirty (30) day period following the Notice of Publication.

 As you can imagine, obtaining a federal trademark registration is extremely important, because it will typically give the trademark holder nationwide protection of mark.
 Preventing a competitor or infringer from obtaining a federal registration can be critical the trademark holder’s rights.

 Our firm has filed and defended hundreds of trademark matters, particularly USPTO opposition and cancellation proceedings and other complex USPTO matters.